Vestigial anyon condensation in kagome quantum spin liquids: Measurements and Results

-Next, we focus on the two QSLs, and reveal the main discovery of this work -- the vestigial anyon condensation.
-We first recall that the single-layer BFG model~\cite{BFG2002} realizes the $\mathbb Z_2$ topological order~\cite{Isakov2006,YCWang2017QSL,GYSun2018,Becker2018}, with four types of anyons: the trivial anyon 1, the bosonic spinon $e$, the vison $m$ and the fermionic spinon $\psi$, which is obtained by fusing $e$ and $m$.
-The operators $S^{\pm}$ and $S^z$ in Hamiltonian Eq.~\eqref{eq:eq1} create/annihilate a pair of $e$ and $m$ anyons, respectively.
-Hence, their spectra reflect the two-particle continuum of the corresponding anyons, and the two operators can be used to construct Wilson-loop operators which we use below.
-Furthermore, $e$ and $m$ anyons both carry nontrivial symmetry fractionalization: $e$ anyons carry half-integer spins and $m$ anyons carry fractionalized crystalline momentum~\footnote{To be precise, they carry a projective representation of translation symmetries where $T_1T_2=-T_2T_1$.}.
-Consequently, condensing either type of anyons leads to spontaneous breaking of the corresponding symmetries: condensing $e$ ($m$) anyons gives a continuous transition to an FM phase (a valence-bond-solid phase)~\cite{GYSun2018}, respectively.
+Next, we focus on the two QSLs, and reveal the main discovery of this work: the vestigial anyon condensation.
+We first recall that the single-layer BFG model~\cite{BFG2002} realizes $\mathbb Z_2$ topological order~\cite{Isakov2006,GYSun2018,Becker2018}, with four types of anyons: the trivial anyon 1, the bosonic spinon $e$, the vison $m$, and the fermionic spinon $\psi$, which is obtained by fusing $e$ and $m$.
+The operators $S^{\pm}$ and $S^z$ in Hamiltonian ~\eqref{eq:eq1} create/annihilate a pair of $e$ and $m$ anyons, respectively.
+Hence, their spectra reflect the two-particle continuum of the corresponding anyons, and the two operators can be used to construct Wilson-loop operators, which we use below.
+Furthermore, $e$ and $m$ anyons both carry nontrivial symmetry fractionalization: $e$ anyons carry half-integer spins and $m$ anyons carry a fractionalized crystalline momentum~\footnote{To be precise, they carry a projective representation of translation symmetries where $T_1T_2=-T_2T_1$.}.
+Consequently, condensing either type of anyon leads to spontaneous breaking of the corresponding symmetries: condensing $e$ ($m$) anyons gives a continuous transition to an FM phase (a valence-bond-solid phase)~\cite{GYSun2018}, respectively.

 In our bilayer model, the QSL-I phase is smoothly connected to the $J=0$ limit where the two layers decouple.
 Hence, this topological order is a stacking of two $\mathbb Z_2$ topological orders.
-We abuse the notation of Deligne product $\boxtimes$ to represent such stacking and denote this topological order by $\mathbb Z_2\boxtimes\mathbb Z_2$.
-Anyon excitations in this topological order has the form of $a\boxtimes b$, where $a$ and $b$ are anyons of the two layers, respectively.
+We abuse the notation of the Deligne product $\boxtimes$ to represent such stacking and denote this topological order $\mathbb Z_2\boxtimes\mathbb Z_2$.
+Anyon excitations in this topological order have the form $a\boxtimes b$, where $a$ and $b$ are anyons of the two layers, respectively.